Formcentric/theme-customisation-workspace/src/themes/README.md

 # Themes Directory

-This directory contains your created custom themes.
+This directory contains your custom-created themes.

 ## Creating a New Theme

-1. Run `pnpm create-theme`
+1. Run `pnpm create-theme`.
-2. Modify the desired theme files
+2. Modify the desired theme files.

 ## Documentation